Which amendment to the U.S. Constitution grants states the power to create their own laws and judicial systems?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-The Tenth Amendment to the U.S. Constitution specifically addresses the distribution of power between the federal government and the states.
-It asserts that any powers not delegated to the federal government by the Constitution, nor prohibited to the states, are reserved for the states or the people.
-This means that states have the authority to create their own laws and judicial systems in matters not explicitly covered by federal law.
-This foundational principle reinforces the concept of federalism, where multiple levels of government coexist and exercise authority over their respective areas.
+The 10th Amendment to the U.S. Constitution is significant because it articulates the principle of federalism by stating that powers not delegated to the federal government nor prohibited to the states, are reserved to the states or the people.
+This amendment empowers states to establish their own laws and judicial systems, thereby allowing them to address local issues and govern themselves in areas not specifically addressed by federal law.

 Subscribe